vault27/Foundation/vxlan.md

 ## EVPN route types
 - L2 operations
   - Type 2 - Host Advertisment - advertising MACs - Generated when new MAC is discovered, is sento all VTEPs withis this VNI, VTEPs import it to required MAC VRF according to RT
-  - Type 3 - Inclusive Multicast Ethernet Tag  - for BUM - Ingress Replication - VTEP with particular VNI and VLAN sends this update to inform everyone that it is ready to accept BUM traffic for this particular VNI
+  - Type 3 - Inclusive Multicast Ethernet Tag  - for BUM - Ingress Replication - VTEP with particular VNI and VLAN sends this update to inform everyone that it is ready to accept BUM traffic for this particular VNI.
+Attribute PMSI_TUNNEL_ATTRIBUTE is added to BGP update, it contains VNI and replication type: Ingress Replication (or Multicast).
+This route update is generated for every VNI configured.
 - L3 operations
   - Type 4 - Ethernet Segment Route - one LAN connected to two VTEPs - only one of them should process BUM
   - Type 1 - Ethernet Auto Discovery Route